 I think you can make them work year-round.
 As long as you have a few all in classic shapes, but in a variety of fabric weights (most obviously sheer for summer, thicker knits for winter), then you should be good. :)posted over 5 years ago

 Of course you can!
 As long as it’s a summer-weight fabric I think black can look really chic in the sunshine, especially with sunglasses.

 I don’t wear a lot of black in summer but it’s more of a mental thing for me…

 Whew!
 Okay, good!
 Thanks for all the positive feedback.
 I didn’t want to put away my black dresses, but I didn’t want to be the Adams Family of summer either ha!
 Thanks!posted over 5 years ago

 I know your post has been answered… but another thing is to add cute accessories that say summer… a straw hat, a white jacket, a bright necklace… if winter whites work, then I say summer blacks do too! (although it doesn’t sound as chic…)posted over 5 years ago

 haha, thanks ThursdaysChild :) I agree on the accessories.
 I’m just such a fall/winter clothes junky that I’ll have to spruce up my wardrobe with some brighter, less jewel-tone items.
 Forest green, mustard, and plum, will only get me so far in summer!…and they won’t really help accessorize my black dresses! :)posted over 5 years ago

 of course you can wear black all the year! just adapt the thickness and the material: silk, cotton or chiffon in summer, and knit in winter.
-I don’t wear much black during the daytime in summer. black absorbs light and you get too hot under that. but it’s ok for going out at night!posted about 2 years ago
+I don’t wear much black during the daytime in summer. black absorbs light and you get too hot under that. but it’s ok for going out at night!posted over 2 years ago